 Technology Transfer Office

-These university offices are responsible for the commercialization and transfer of technology that occurs in the university.
-They facilitate bringing these research developments to the market.
-It is important to protect your intellectual property early in the process of starting a business.
+These university offices are responsible for the commercialization and transfer of technology from the university to the marketplace.

 The following are examples of technology transfer offices in universities and related organizations: